-Three elements of English – Spelling, Punctuation and Grammar – have been turned into a variety of acronyms by the Department for Education over the years: their incarnations have been SPaG, GPS, … These elements were not taught well in the 1980s or 90s, so subsequent teachers didn’t feel confident teaching them at school.
-Then in the 2010s, Michael Gove introduced intensive assessment of SPaG at the end of Key Stage 2 (Year 6), which resulted in children being taught far more about grammar than they need to know at that age.
+Three elements of English – Spelling, Punctuation and Grammar – have been turned into a variety of acronyms by the Department for Education over the years: their incarnations have been SPaG, GPS, … In the 2010s, Michael Gove introduced intensive assessment of SPaG at the end of Key Stage 2 (Year 6), which resulted in children being taught far more about grammar than they need to know at that age.

 Let’s begin with Spelling –

 I find that children generally fall into two camps: either they can spell, or they can’t.
 Some children really worry about spelling.
 Some don’t know what the fuss is about – spelling isn’t important to them.
 Or there are those who are proud because correct spelling comes easily to them – they learnt the weekly spellings with 10/10.

 When tutoring my pupils, I ask them to look at the spelling of a word they have written.
 Does it look right?
 Does it match spelling patterns they know?